 What is the difference between a PCRA Petition and a direct appeal?

-If you lose a criminal trial in the Court of Common Pleas or plead guilty and are unhappy with the outcome, there are two types of appeals which could get you another trial or sentencing.
+If you lost a criminal trial in the Court of Common Pleas or pleaded guilty and are unhappy with the outcome, there are two types of appeals which could get you another trial or sentencing.

 The first type of appeal is called a direct appeal.
 A direct appeal is filed in the Superior Court.
 A direct appeal in the Pennsylvania Superior Court deals with legal errors committed by the trial court.
-This means that if the trial court improperly denied pre-trial motions such as motions to suppress or motions in limine, gave improper jury instructions, or made erroneous evidentiary rulings, the Superior Court could reverse your conviction in a direct appeal.
-The Superior Court will not receive new evidence, re-weigh the evidence, or review issues which were not preserved (usually by way of objection) by trial counsel.
+This means that if the trial court improperly denied pre-trial motions such as motions to suppress or motions in limine, gave improper jury instructions, or made erroneous evidentiary rulings, the Superior Court could reverse your conviction or sentence in a direct appeal.
+The Superior Court will typically not receive new evidence, re-weigh the evidence that prosecutors presented at trial, or review issues which were not preserved (usually by way of objection) by trial counsel.

 The Pennsylvania and United States Constitutions both require defense counsel to be competent.
 Although counsel is presumed to be effective and competent, if your trial lawyer was legally ineffective and you were prejudiced as a result, then you could receive a new trial or sentencing.
 Ineffectiveness claims vary and could raise all sorts of deficiencies in trial counsel’s performance.
 For example, ineffectiveness claims could include:

 The failure to thoroughly investigate the case, interview defense or alibi witnesses, and call those witnesses at trial,